andyatkinson/blog/_posts/2013-10-28-open-the-current-file-in-github-enterprise-from-vim.markdown

 ---
 layout: post
-title: "Open the current file in github enterprise from Vim"
+title: "Open the Current File in Github Enterprise from Vim"
-date: 2013-10-28 17:46
+date: 2013-10-28
 comments: true
-categories: [Git, Productivity, Tools]
+tags: [Scripts, Vim, Tips, Git, Productivity]
 ---

-##### fugitive.vim
+#### fugitive.vim

 The fugitive.vim plugin [^plugin] for Vim has a nice feature to open a file in github.
 It is even possible to have a range or line highlighted from a visual selection!